FAQ

 Orthopaedic Foot and Ankle Surgeons are fully qualified medical doctors who have undertaken extensive postgraduate training, usually over ten or eleven years, to specialise in problems of the foot and ankle.
 Not only do they have considerable surgical expertise but their medical background allows them to consider foot problems not just in isolation but in the context of the whole body and its conditions.

 Podiatrists are not medical doctors but usually train for a degree in the care of foot problems.
 They specialise in knowledge of the foot and ankle from the start of their training, which usually takes 3-4 years.
-The podiatrists at The Foot and Ankle Centre Tunbridge Wells do not undertake surgery, but are the best people to see for problems of skin and nails of the feet and for production of insoles to improve foot function and comfort.
+Podiatrists usually do not undertake surgery, but are the best people to see for problems of skin and nails of the feet and for production of insoles to improve foot function and comfort.
 They have a particular interest in biomechanical and gait analysis.

-If you are unsure who to see please phone or e mail our secretaries who can discuss this with our team in order to make the most appropriate appointment for you.
+If you are unsure who to see please phone or e-mail our secretaries for more information.

 If I see Mr Ritchie am I more likely to be offered a surgical treatment?